Meryll Serrano: Arna-Bjørnar

 After spending a season with LSK, Serrano joined Toppserien club Arna-Bjørnar on a one-year deal.
 In 2020, Serrano extended her contract for one more season.
 She was once again offered a contract extension in 2021, signing a deal until the end of the 2022 season.

 International career

-Serrano was born in Norway to a Filipino mother making her eligible to play for either Norway or Philippines at international level.
+Serrano was born in the Philippines to Filipino parents and was raised in Norway, where her stepfather (surnamed Abrahamsen) is from, making her eligible to play for either Norway or Philippines at international level.

 Norway U15

 In 2012, Serrano received a call-up from Norway women's under-15 football team.
 She made her debut for Norway U15 in a 4–3 win against Sweden U15, coming in as a substitute replacing Eline Glamsland in the 41st minute.

 Norway U23

-Serrano received a call-up from Norway women's under-23 football team for the friendlies against Italy U23, England U23 and France U23.
+In 2019 Serrano received a call-up from Norway women's under-23 football team for the friendlies against Italy U23, England U23 and France U23.
 She made her debut for Norway U23 in a 2–1 win against Italy U23, coming in as a substitute replacing Synne Jensen in the 89th minute.
 She scored her first goal for Norway U23 in a 3–2 win against England U23.
 More than a month later, she scored her second goal for Norway U23 in a 1–1 draw against China U23.